Notary public · Carmel, NY

 How much does it cost?

 $2.00 per signature — the standard New York State fee.
-If your document needs two signatures notarized, it's $4.
-If you're renting a mailbox with us, we'll notarize your USPS Form 1583 for free.
+No surcharges.
+If your document has multiple signatures to notarize, the fee is per signature.
+USPS Form 1583 is free with a mailbox rental.

 Can you notarize a document in another language?

-We can notarize a signature on a document in any language as long as we can identify the signer and confirm they understand what they're signing.
-If you don't read English fluently, please bring someone who can explain the document to you — the notary cannot.
+We can notarize a signature on a document in any language, as long as we can identify the signer and confirm they understand what they're signing.
+If you don't read English fluently, please bring someone who can explain the document to you — the notary cannot provide that guidance.

 Do you provide witnesses?